 This Award in Supporting International Learners with Dyslexia DAAWD67) is part of a wider CPD programme which offers the opportunity to choose from a range of study options:

-Level 5 Diploma in Strategic Teaching Support for Dyslexia and Literacy (DADIP61)
+Level 5 Diploma in Specialist Teaching for Literacy-Related Difficulties (DIST)

 Do you hold a degree?